 The tangible receipt device provides 140 a tangible receipt such as a printed receipt.
 The smart card reader/writer erases personal data, if any, stored on the voter's smart card and encodes 152 the voters selections 134 and voting session identifier on the card memory for future use, such as for electronic recounts.
 The smart card is collected 154, either automatically by the card reader/writer or by the voter depositing the smart card into a secure collection box.
 The voting machine memory as well as both the printed receipt and the encoded information stored in the smart card include the same voting session identifier which is a serial number as issued by the voting machine or a randomly generated unique identifying serial number generated from a defined set that is associated with the particular voting record if absolute privacy is preferred.
-The voting session identifier or serial number may include identification of state, county, precinct, or other appropriate political sub-division, along with the random portion of serial number assigned to assure privacy, such as is illustrated in FIG. 2A.
+The voting session identifier or serial number may include identification of state, county, precinct, or other appropriate political sub-division (e.g., the "08-012-035-02" identifying a polling location illustrated), along with the random portion of serial number assigned to assure privacy (e.g., the "XXXXXXXXX" and "YYYYYYYY" randomly generated number illustrated), such as is illustrated in FIG. 2A.
 The time and/or date of voting may also be optionally recorded on the printed receipt and in the voting record stored in the voting machine, the smart card, or both, for future inspection and/or verification.

-If the period for voting has not ended, the poll open test 139 to the next voter.
+If the period for voting has not ended, the poll open test 139 is affirmative (path "Y") and the voting machine is available to the next voter.
 If not, the voting machine accepts no further voters (path "N") and the vote is tabulated 170.
 The determination of poll open or not may be by local timer, voting official deactivation of the voting machine or signaling from a central election location and/or computer.

-The confirmed 136 voter selections are tabulated 170, for example, via a local area network connection to a computer for tabulating the voting along with the voters' identifying serial numbers.
-Eventually voting records are tallied 170 along with the voters' voting session identifiers or serial numbers, and can be published 180 for examination by the voters or other members of the public.
+The confirmed 136 voter selections are tabulated 170, for example, via a local area network connection to a computer for tabulating the voting along with the voters'identifying serial numbers.
+Eventually voting records are tallied 170 along with the voters'voting session identifiers or serial numbers, and can be published 180 for examination by the voters or other members of the public.
 Such publication 180 may include distribution of printed copies and/or posting copies in a public location or on a special election web site on the Internet.
 The voting process ends 190 when the voting records are tabulated and the election results are certified or otherwise made official and final in accordance with the election law.